wolfeidau/wolfeidau_site/_posts/2012-12-22-raspberry-pi-temperature-and-humidity-project-construction.md

 pi@raspberrypi ~/bcm2835-1.14 $ make
 ...
 pi@raspberrypi ~/bcm2835-1.14 $ sudo make install
+{% endhighlight %}

-6. Download the software as instructed in the linked ADAFruit article, you will need git so install that first.
+Download the software as instructed in the linked ADAFruit article, you will need git so install that first.

 {% highlight bash %}
 pi@raspberrypi ~ $ apt-get install git